-Setting Up to Apply Peel and Stick Tile
+Setting Up to Apply Peel and Stick Backsplash Tile

-The peel and stick tile, like other glass tile, still requires a glass tile cutter.
+The peel and stick tile, like other glass tiles, still requires a glass tile cutter.

 TIP #1: While you won’t make a nasty mess like you do with mortar, I still recommend putting some towels down on the counter top and under your tile cutter to catch any glass fragments from the cutter.

 Always lay out the pattern before applying it to the wall.
 It’s just good practice, and the backing is very sticky so it is not easy to remove.

 Aspect Tile recommends painting the wall a similar color to the tile in the event there are any gaps.
 Because the cabinets and counter top were straight and level, there were not issues with gaps in our installation.

 TIP #2: Use a dry erase marker to draw your cut lines.
 It is easy to see and you can wipe it off right after cutting the tile.

 With a simple glass cutting tool, the tiles are cut fairly easily around outlets and corners.
 For intricate cuts, we did end up using a wet saw with a diamond cutting blade with no issue.